singh-man/books/crackingTheCoding/17_hard.md

 ---

-Like the  prior problem which was similar, (problem 17.2 on page 531), we can  look at this problem recur­sively using the  Base Case and Build approach.
+Like the  prior problem which was similar, (problem 17.2 on page 531), we can  look at this problem recursively using the  Base Case and Build approach.

 Suppose we have an algorithm that can pull a random set of m elements from an array of size n - 1.
 How can we use this algorithm to pull a random set of m elements from  an array of size n?